 Dawn visit to Ta Prohm, Cambodia

 Every day of the trip was a highlight but I think the most outstanding memory was of the temples outside Siem Reap.
 In particular, the dawn visit to Ta Prohm, where the trees have grown through the ruins and the eerie faces on the walls of the Bayon temple, have remained imprinted on my memory.
 We visited both temples in the early morning light, which was special as there were very few visitors there, intensifying the almost spooky holiness of the sites.

 Overnight cruise in Halong Bay, Vietnam

 Other highlights included the overnight cruise on the Jasmine in Halong Bay, which included a small boat ride around a floating village.
 Unfortunately, there was a fog in the bay so there was no swimming but it did make for some good atmospheric photos.
 Also in Vietnam was the wonderful town of Hoi An, with its colorful shops and markets and the most entertaining cookery lesson I've ever had at the Red Bridge Cookery School.
 The lunch there was absolutely delicious (prepared by their chefs — not us!).

 'Cruising on the Mekong from Saigon to Siem Reap on the Motor Vessel Jayavarman was truly memorable.'

-Cruising on the Mekong from Saigon to Siem Reap on the Motor Vessel Jayavarman was truly memorable.
+Cruising on the Mekong from Ho Chi Minh City to Siem Reap on the Motor Vessel Jayavarman was truly memorable.
 The ever changing views of this magnificent river and the smiling welcome from the Cambodian people, either while meeting them on the shore excursions or from their boats, made such an impact.
 A knowledge of the recent tragic history of this area only served to enhance one's respect for a country trying to put its past behind it.